Research Results

 Key points of this study

-• It is expected to be a new solid catalytic technology for plastic conversion.
+• Promising as a new solid catalyst technology for plastic conversion.

 Summary

-Associate Professor Masazumi Tamura (Research Center for Artificial Photosynthesis, Osaka City University), and Professor Keiichi Tomishige (Department of Applied Chemistry, Graduate School of Engineering, Tohoku University), have succeeded in developing a solid catalyst system that is effective in decomposing polyolefin-based plastics, which account for the majority of plastic waste, and have shown that lubricating oils and liquid chemicals, which are useful chemicals, can be synthesized at high yields under low-temperature conditions.
+Associate Professor Masazumi Tamura (Research Center for Artificial Photosynthesis, Osaka City University), and Professor Keiichi Tomishige (Department of Applied Chemistry, Graduate School of Engineering, Tohoku University) have successfully developed a novel solid catalyst system that enables the efficient conversion of polyolefin-based plastics, which account for a large portion of plastic waste, into valuable chemicals such as lubricants and liquid chemicals at low temperatures.

-Technologies such as oil conversion and gasification are known as chemical recycling technologies for polyolefin plastics, but they have various problems, and there has been a need to establish a technology to convert plastics under low temperature conditions and a catalyst technology that enables direct and selective conversion into beneficial chemical raw materials.
-The Cerium oxide-supported ruthenium catalyst (Ru/CeO2 catalyst) developed in this research has succeeded in lowering the reaction temperature by more than 100°C compared to conventional technology, and can be applied to commercially available garbage bags and waste plastics, making it the world's first solid catalyst system that has succeeded in obtaining useful chemicals with high yields.
+While oiling and gasification are known as chemical recycling technologies for polyolefin-based plastics, they have various issues.
+Therefore, there has been a strong demand for technologies that can convert plastics at low temperatures and for catalysts that enable direct and selective conversion into valuable chemical feedstocks.
+The developed ruthenium supported on ceria catalyst (Ru/CeO2) has achieved a significant reduction in reaction temperature by more than 100°C compared to conventional technologies.
+This catalyst can be applied to commercial garbage bags and other plastic waste, enabling the high-yield production of valuable chemicals.
+It is the world's first solid catalyst system capable of this.

-The results of this research were published online in Applied Catalysis B: Environmental (IF=16.68) on Thursday, December 10, 2020.
+The results of this research were published online in Applied Catalysis B: Environmental (IF = 16.68) on December 10, 2020.

 Research Background

-In recent years, plastic waste has become a global problem, such as marine debris and its impact on biological systems.
-Against this backdrop, there is a need to reduce the amount of plastic used and establish appropriate disposal methods, and plastic recycling and reuse technologies are becoming important from the perspective of resource recycling.
-Polyolefin-based plastics account for the majority of plastic waste, and there is an urgent need to develop technology to recycle them.
-Among recycling technologies, chemical recycling is expected to be a process that enables low-carbon processes, waste reduction, and the supply of raw materials and chemicals.
-Chemical recycling technologies for polyolefin-based plastics such as oil conversion and gasification are known, but they generally require high temperatures of 400°C or more, and have problems such as cheap gas production, large amounts of by-products, and catalyst deactivation.
-From the viewpoint of improving energy use efficiency and reducing carbon dioxide emissions, there was a need to establish a technology that enables the conversion of plastics under low-temperature conditions, as well as a catalyst technology that enables direct and selective conversion of high-value-added chemical raw materials as products.
+In recent years, plastic waste has become a global issue due to its impact on marine environments and ecosystems.
+Against this backdrop, there is a growing need to reduce the use of plastics and establish appropriate disposal methods.
+Additionally, from the perspective of resource circulation, technologies for recycling and reusing plastics have become increasingly important.
+Polyolefins account for a significant portion of plastic waste, making the development of recycling technologies for them a pressing issue.
+Among recycling technologies, chemical recycling is gaining attention as a process that can contribute to decarbonization, waste reduction, and the supply of feedstocks and chemicals.
+While oiling and gasification are known chemical recycling technologies for polyolefins, they typically require high temperatures exceeding 400°C and suffer from issues such as the production of low-value gases, significant amounts of byproducts, and catalyst deactivation.
+From the perspective of improving energy efficiency and reducing carbon dioxide emissions, there has been a strong demand for technologies that enable plastic conversion under low-temperature conditions and for catalysts that allow for the direct and selective conversion of plastics into high-value chemical feedstocks.

 Outline of Research